Fear, Anxiety, Aggression

 INCLUDING LEASH REACTIVITY

-Many dogs tend to over-react to certain situations at home, by guarding resources, not getting along with other pets, or exploding when someone is at the door.
+Dogs with issues at home include guarding resources, not getting along with other pets, or exploding when someone is at the door.

-Or they may be difficult to take out in public because they get upset seeing other dogs, people who look different, etc.
+Or they may be difficult to take out in public because they get upset seeing other dogs, people who look different, bike riders; or hearing UPS trucks, barking, etc.

-I know how distressing and frightening it can be to see your lovable companion just freak out in certain situations.
-You’re embarrassed and worried about the risks for your dog, for yourself, and for others who might get hurt.
+I know how distressing, frightening, and embarrassing it can be to see your lovable companion just freak out in certain situations.
+You may be worried about the risks for your dog, for yourself, and for others who might get hurt.

 I CAN HELP